 I want to say "inhuman pain."
 My life is spiraling downward because I'm addicted to cyproterone, a testosterone blocker that gives an estrogen high similar to a good Lifetime film.
 I buy it from Ari - he's required to take it as a two-time sex offender.
 Every day he meets me at the mall and gives me a tablet, hidden inside a DVD.

 "...Quiet Riot?"
-The boy smiles.
+The girl smiles.
 We're standing in Blockbuster's VHS section (I only rent tapes due to my Romantic love of anachronism).
 It's deserted save a few ghosts.
 A headless woman drifts down the adjacent aisle, the space her head doesn't occupy obscured by Demonic Toys.
 I've come to rent movies similar to Ari's DVDs, which are the only things keeping me sane.
 I used to be addicted to camwhore sites because they're intimate windows into other lives, specifically those of the other subscribers, whose loneliness and ennui are as naked as the poorly photographed breasts they masturbate to.
 Ari's DVDs give the same intimacy: While watching the latest, Ghostbusters II, I felt like I'd entered his mind like Vigo does Ray's.
 I fell in love.
-But if Ari's DVDs belong to this boy, I must be in love with him.
+But if Ari's DVDs belong to this girl, I must be in love with her.

 "Did he use and discard you like a cyproterone syringe?"
 I asked.
 "That's what my ex did to me."

 "There are two types of love," Ari's ex said.
 "One seeks to fill a void, the other to define it.
 Ari had a hybrid of the two I could never understand or return.
 The breakup was mutual."